-I’ve never played a game like Aeon Of Sand.
+I’ve never played a game like Aeon of Sands.
 I’m am aware of the existence of the genre but never personally tried one.
 It’s best described as a choose your own adventure storybook, except you get to do some dungeon crawling as well.
-I wasn’t sure what to expect going into Aeon Of Sand, and I struggled at first, not with the game, but with my inexperience at playing this type of game.
+I wasn’t sure what to expect going into Aeon of Sand, and I struggled at first, not with the game, but with my inexperience at playing this type of game.
 Once I found my sea…uh….sand legs.
 I could appreciate the appeal, however.

 It’s very old school, visually and with its interface.
 That doesn’t make it ugly though.
 In fact, most of the artwork used for the game assets are quite stunning.
 Though the visual style of the dungeons themselves can get repetitive.